MatteoPM/481-Assignment/README.md

 As requested, we have several pre-planned sequences of operations you may perform on the application to get a feel for its functions.
 To get the full uCal Engage experience, please perform the following walkthroughs in order!
 #
-#### 1. Starting a Club
+#### 1. Sending Direct Messages
 When you first visit the application, you'll be logged in as "Joseph Ballance", our primary user for demo purposes.
+Joseph happens to have already received a DM from a friend, as indicated by the red notification dots.
+We'll first respond to our friend, then message some others.

+Steps:\
+    1. Click the "Chat" button from the bottom nav bar\
+    2. Select the "Private Messages" section at the top of the screen\
+    3. Click on "Debbie Hopkins" (note that Debbie's name is bolded at first due to the unread message)\
+    4. Click the text box at the bottom of the screen\
+    5. Type a message, in this case "I hereby declare that I'm going to give this group 100% on this entire project and this is legally binding agreement, no take-backs"\
+    6. Hit the enter key or click the send button (paper airplane icon)\
+    7. Click the back arrow in the top left of the screen\
+    8. Click the green plus icon next to the search bar\
+    9. Because there are far too many users to count (3), we'll search for a friend by typing "Sergio" in the search bar\
+    10. Click the checkbox to the right of Sergio's name\
+    11. Clear our search from the bar by clicking the circular "x" button in the search bar\
+    12. Click the checkbox to the right of Brenda Pease's name\
+    13. Click the send icon (paper airplane) on the bottom right of the screen\
+    14. Click the text box at the bottom of the screen\
+    15. Type "Hi everyone"\
+    16. Hit the enter key or click the send button
+    17. Click the back arrow in the top left of the screen
+#
+#### 2. Starting a Club
 Joseph has a passion for photography, and thus has an interest in started a photography club for likeminded students.

 Steps:\
     1. Click the "Groups" button from the bottom nav bar\